-You should remember that there are millions of websites competing for the same audience.
-You may find it really challenging to get an online presence or appear in organic search engines at first.
+Remember, there are millions of websites competing for the same audience, so you want to come up with a marketing strategy that helps you stand out.
+When first starting out, you may find it challenging to get an online presence or appear in organic search engines, but persistence and consistency will help.

-- Create compelling social media pages for your business, including Facebook, Twitter, Pinterest, and LinkedIn, among others.
+- Create compelling social media profiles for your business, including Facebook, Twitter, Pinterest, and LinkedIn, among others.

 - Make sure you have a responsive web design.

-- Create compelling content.
-Focus on long articles that describe your products.
-You can learn this from Neil Patel’s blog.
+- Create compelling content, including long articles that describe your products.

 - Do keyword research using Google’s Keyword Planner.